Option (finance): Valuation models

 More advanced models can require additional factors, such as an estimate of how volatility changes over time and for various underlying price levels, or the dynamics of stochastic interest rates.

-The following are some of the principal valuation techniques used in practice to evaluate option contracts.
+The following are some principal valuation techniques used in practice to evaluate option contracts.

 Black–Scholes

 Following early work by Louis Bachelier and later work by Robert C. Merton, Fischer Black and Myron Scholes made a major breakthrough by deriving a differential equation that must be satisfied by the price of any derivative dependent on a non-dividend-paying stock.
-By employing the technique of constructing a risk neutral portfolio that replicates the returns of holding an option, Black and Scholes produced a closed-form solution for a European option's theoretical price.
+By employing the technique of constructing a risk-neutral portfolio that replicates the returns of holding an option, Black and Scholes produced a closed-form solution for a European option's theoretical price.
 At the same time, the model generates hedge parameters necessary for effective risk management of option holdings.

 While the ideas behind the Black–Scholes model were ground-breaking and eventually led to Scholes and Merton receiving the Swedish Central Bank's associated Prize for Achievement in Economics (a.k.a., the Nobel Prize in Economics), the application of the model in actual options trading is clumsy because of the assumptions of continuous trading, constant volatility, and a constant interest rate.
 Nevertheless, the Black–Scholes model is still one of the most important methods and foundations for the existing financial market in which the result is within the reasonable range.

 Stochastic volatility models

-Since the market crash of 1987, it has been observed that market implied volatility for options of lower strike prices are typically higher than for higher strike prices, suggesting that volatility varies both for time and for the price level of the underlying security – a so-called volatility smile; and with a time dimension, a volatility surface.
+Since the market crash of 1987, it has been observed that market implied volatility for options of lower strike prices is typically higher than for higher strike prices, suggesting that volatility varies both for time and for the price level of the underlying security – a so-called volatility smile; and with a time dimension, a volatility surface.

-The main approach here is to treat volatility as stochastic, with the resultant stochastic volatility models, and the Heston model as prototype; see #Risk-neutral_measure for a discussion of the logic.
+The main approach here is to treat volatility as stochastic, with the resultant stochastic volatility models and the Heston model as a prototype; see the risk-neutral measure for a discussion of the logic.
 Other models include the CEV and SABR volatility models.
-One principal advantage of the Heston model, however, is that it can be solved in closed-form, while other stochastic volatility models require complex numerical methods.
+One principal advantage of the Heston model, however, is that it can be solved in closed form, while other stochastic volatility models require complex numerical methods.